Slins-23/chip-8/README.md

 # Building
 <b>Warning: Tested only with vs2019 build of Premake on Windows host and gmake2 for both Linux & MacOS Virtual Machines.
 <br>
-GCC version must be >= 8.1, as the "charconv" header is not available in older versions.
+When compiling for GNU Make, GCC version must be >= 8.1, as the "charconv" header is not available in older versions.
 </b>

 This project uses C++ 17 and Premake 5 Alpha 16.